drewwint/drewEwinters.site/content/event/2022_DPRG/index.md

 location: Denver, CO
 address:
   street: 13001 East 17th Place
-  city: Surora
+  city: Aurora
   region: Colorado
   postcode: '80045'
   country: United States

-summary: On the topic of cognitive control and its assocaition with affective theroy of mind in relation to the youth antisocial phenotype callous-unemotoinal traits.
+summary: On the topic of cognitive control and its association with affective theory of mind in relation to the youth antisocial phenotype callous-unemotional traits.

 abstract: ""